-Weeknight Spaghetti with Clams
+Weeknight Spaghetti and Clams made with Canned Clams

-Classic Spaghetti and Clams
+Classic Spaghetti with Clams

 Tinkering in the kitchen without the chaos of kids felt downright decadent.
 Eating dinner for two at nine p.m. seemed like we were really going off the rails.
 I sautéed up those pretty little clams, still in their shells, in garlic, wine and a scattering of parsley, and served them over linguine.
 It was tasty and satisfying, but strangely, didn’t seem to measure up to the old-school version I grew up on using canned clams.

-Spaghetti and Clams from the Can
+Use Clams from the Can

-Spaghetti and clams was a dinner staple in my house.
+Spaghetti with clams was a dinner staple in my house.
 No doubt, it was the first pasta I ever ate.
 Nobody did it better than my grandfather, Bapa, who was never shy with butter or garlic.
 I was curious if the canned clam recipe could really be as good as I remembered it, indeed, superior to one made with fresh clams.
 So last week I cooked up spaghetti with clams for family dinner.

 The dish also measures up in terms of sustainability and nutrition.
 Clams rank in the “best choice” and “good alternatives” category according to Seafood Watch.
 That’s in part because they act like little filters that effectively improve the environment of the waterways in which they live.